Course Information

-If you are interested in pre-law preparation, we provide a college pre-law advisor.
-If you wish to pursue secondary education teacher certification, with a concentration in history, visit the Secondary Education Program's website.
+If you wish to pursue secondary education teacher certification, with a concentration in history, visit the Secondary Education Program.

 All liberal arts and secondary education history majors must submit a portfolio of their work to the History Department for the purpose of programmatic assessment.
-It is expected that portfolios will provide developmental rather than summary evidence of your performance and that portfolio artifacts will reflect the department's learning outcomes.
+It is expected that portfolios will provide developmental rather than summary evidence of students' performance and that portfolio artifacts will reflect the department's learning outcomes.

 You will explain how an artifact from a required course addresses a particular standard.
 An artifact is considered to be a substantial piece of evidence (e.g. term papers, critical book reviews, critical essays, document analysis, reaction papers or exams) of your work in required courses.